BKDDFS/PerfectFrameAI/README.md

         <li>Open an <a href="https://github.com/BKDDFS/PerfectFrameAI/issues">Issue</a> to discuss larger changes or general suggestions.</li>
         <li>Participate in discussions in the 'Discussions' section of this repository.</li>
     </ul>
-    <p>Your insights are invaluable and greatly appreciated as they will help improve the project and my skills as a developer.</p>
+    <p>Your insights are invaluable and greatly appreciated, as they will help improve both the project and my skills as a developer.</p>
     <blockquote>For more direct communication, you can reach me at <a href="Bartekdawidflis@gmail.com">Bartekdawidflis@gmail.com</a>.</blockquote>
 </div>
 <div id="support">